happybono/SonataSmooth/README.md

 At each position :

-1. Out‑of‑bounds indices are "mirrored" back into the valid range to handle boundaries smoothly.
+1. Out‑of‑bounds indices are handled according to the selected Boundary Mode.
+With Adaptive (auto‑selected when SG is chosen), the window is shifted asymmetrically near edges to maintain length without artificial padding; non‑Adaptive modes map indices using Mirror (Symmetric), Replicate (Nearest), or Zero‑Pad.
 2. Each sample in the window is multiplied by its **precomputed Savitzky‑Golay coefficient** (derived from polynomial least‑squares fitting), and the weighted sum gives the smoothed output at the central point.
+(When Adaptive is selected, the window is shifted asymmetrically near edges and coefficients are recomputed from edge-specific least‑squares fits with caching.)

 This method preserves important features such as peaks and edges better than simple moving averages.